 - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$350 for PPO per Self enrollment and \$400 for non-PPO services per Self enrollment (\$700 for PPO per Self Plus One enrollment or per Self and Family enrollment and \$800 for non-PPO services per Self Plus One enrollment or Self and Family enrollment).
 The calendar year deductible applies to almost all benefits in this Section.
 We added "(No Deductible)" to show when the calendar year deductible does not apply. - PPO benefits apply only when you reside in the PPO network area and use a PPO provider or if a provider is used outside the 50 United States.
-When no PPO provider is available, non-PPO benefits apply. - Please refer to Page 12 when utilizing non-PPO providers to review how coverage will apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+When no PPO provider is available, non-PPO benefits apply. - Please refer to Page 13 when utilizing non-PPO providers to review how coverage will apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
 Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - YOU MUST GET PRIOR APPROVAL FOR CERTAIN OUTPATIENT SERVICES; FAILURE TO DO SO WILL RESULT IN A MINIMUM \$500 PENALTY.
 Please refer to the prior approval information shown in Section 3 to be sure which services require prior approval.

-Benefit Description You Pay Note: We say "(No Deductible)" when the deductible does not apply.
-Diagnostic and treatment services Professional services of physicians (not including surgery) • In physician's office or through telehealth - office visits - consultations (to include second surgical opinion) Note: Supplies provided by the physician are covered under Section 5(a).
-Note: For telehealth benefits for Doctor on Demand, please see Section 5(h) Special Features.
-PPO: \$15 copayment (No Deductible) \$25 copayment for Specialist (No Deductible) Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount \$15 copayment (No Deductible) \$25 copayment for Specialist (No Deductible) for providers used outside the 50 United States Professional services of physicians (not including surgery) PPO: 10% of the Plan allowance In a hospital (Inpatient or Outpatient) In an urgent care center In a skilled nursing facility At home Advance care planning Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount 10% of the Plan allowance for providers used outside the 50 United States
+Benefit Description You Pay Note: We say "(No Deductible)" when the ne deductible does not apply.
+Diagnostic and treatment services Professional services of physicians (not including surgery) PPO: \$15 copayment (No Deductible) \$25 • In physician's office or convenient care center copayment for Specialist (No Deductible) - office visits Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed - consultations (to include second surgical opinion) amount Note: Supplies provided by the physician are covered under Section 5(a). \$15 copayment (No Deductible) \$25 copayment for Specialist (No Deductible) for providers used outside the 50 United States Professional services of physicians (not including surgery) PPO: 10% of the Plan allowance • In a hospital (Inpatient or Outpatient) Non-PPO: 30% of the Plan allowance and any In an urgent care center difference between our allowance and the billed In a skilled nursing facility amount • At home 10% of the Plan allowance for providers used outside Advance care planning including end-of-life counseling the 50 United States